 Acacia Fraternity is constantly seeking the best and brightest men at Iowa State for membership.
 Most of our recruitment process takes place during the summer, but we always welcome recruits.
 Acacia seeks men who have the potential to excel academically during their college careers, who will strive to be active in campus and fraternity activities, and who give back to their community by exemplifying our motto of "Human Service."
 Each semester, the fraternities at Iowa State are ranked based on their house grade point average; we have been ranked number one of all fraternities seventeen of the past twenty-one semesters.
-Last fall we achieved a house G.P.A. of 3.31, which is .29 above the all Greek average and .34 above the university undergraduate average.
-Our new member G.P.A. for the Fall 2013 pledge class was 3.07.
+In Spring 2014 we achieved a house G.P.A. of 3.48, which is .40 above the all Greek average and .48 above the university undergraduate average.
+Our new member G.P.A. for the Spring 2014 pledge class was 3.65.
 This is something we take great pride in and in order to maintain this record, our recruitment process is very selective and we see it as a mark of achievement to be considered as a member of our Fraternity.

 We have two Recruitment Chairs who are elected each year.
 They are responsible for seeking out men who they think would be a good fit for Acacia.
 This year's Recruitment Chairs are Brendan Zimmerman and Carter Reed.
 Our Recruitment Chairs are always open to your questions, so if you would like to know more, please don't hesitate to contact them.
 Our Recruitment Chairs live at the chapter house over the summer and carry out the recruiting process.
 They make hundreds of phone calls and travel all across the Midwest to find recruits who they will make good Acacians.
 However, they always appreciate it when recruits get in contact with them and express their interest.
 So if you are interested in Acacia, or simply would like to get some more information, please feel free to call Brendan at (815) 250-3803 or Carter at (319)850-7281.